 One of the primary applications for high purity water is boiler feed water.
 The measurement of pH can be one of the quickest indicators of process contamination in the production or distribution of pure water.
 Effective chemical treatment of the feed water is vital in maintaining a useful operating life and minimizing maintenance costs of the boiler.
 Boilers require pure water to reduce scaling and carryover of impurities in steam.
 Corrosion can occur when pH exceeds recommended limits at ranges that are dependent on metallurgies with the steam cycle.

-One location for pH measurement, necessary to insure that the chemical treatment is working effectively, is after the demineralizer.
-At this point, the water has almost no electrolytic conductivity, making the measurement of pH difficult.
+One location for pH measurement, necessary to ensure that the chemical treatment is working effectively, is after the demineralizer.
+Since at this point, the water has almost no electrolytic conductivity, the measurement of pH is difficult.
 In steam cycle applications, pH can be measured at several locations including after water treatment, condensate pump discharge, after polishers if used, and boiler water.
-The measurement of pure water can lead to a confidence that the water being used remains as pure as possible for the application.
+The measurement of pure water can lead to confidence that the water being used remains as pure as possible for the application.

 The liquid junction of the reference electrode tends to develop an appreciable diffusion potential as a result of the extremely large differences in concentration of ions between the process and the fill solution of the reference electrode.

 The resulting junction potential can be as high as 20-40 millivolts (approximately 0.5 pH).
 Any change in this potential will show up as an erratic, drifting pH value.

 Figure 1: Typical Electrode Configuration for High Purity Water Applications

 It will appear that there is a change in the process pH, but this change is false since it is caused by the junction potential (Figure 1).
 Depletion or dilution of the reference fill solution occurs much more rapidly in high purity water.
 That causes the reference potential to become unstable and the measurement unreliable.